End User Agreement

 In the event that AO Pay makes a final decision in favour of the buyer or seller, each party must comply with AO Pay’s decision.

-If AO Pay finds in favour of a buyer, AO Pay will reimburse the buyer for the full purchase price of the item and original shipping costs.
+If AO Pay finds in favour of a buyer, AO Pay will reimburse the buyer for the full purchase price of the item.

 If a seller loses a Not as Described claim due to the item sold being counterfeit, the seller will be required to provide a full refund to the buyer